Diamondbacks vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Recent Betting Performance

-- In five games as the underdog over the last 10 matchups, the Diamondbacks have posted a mark of 4-1.
+- The Diamondbacks have played as the underdog in five of their past 10 games and have gone 3-2 in those contests.

-- When it comes to the total, the Diamondbacks and their foes are 5-5-0 in their previous 10 contests.
+- In their previous 10 matchups with a total posted by sportsbooks, the Diamondbacks and their opponents are 6-4-0 when it comes to hitting the over.

-- The Diamondbacks' previous 10 contests have not had a spread set by oddsmakers.
+- The Diamondbacks' previous 10 matchups have not had a spread posted by bookmakers.

 Diamondbacks Betting Records & Stats

-- Arizona and its opponents have gone over the total this season in 56 of its 131 opportunities.
+- So far this season, Arizona and its opponents have hit the over in 57 of its 132 games with a total.

-- The Diamondbacks have posted a record of 6-5-0 against the spread this season.
+- In 11 games with a line this season, the Diamondbacks have a mark of 6-5-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!